FoxxMD/multi-scrobbler/README.md

 All configuration is done through json files or environment variables.
 Reference the [examples in the config folder](https://github.com/FoxxMD/spotify-scrobbler/tree/master/config) more detailed explanations and structure.

-**A property from a json config will override the environmental variable.**
+**A property from a json config will override the corresponding environmental variable.**

 ### General